FAQs

 It can vary depending on your individual health condition and how well your own body responds to salt therapies.
 Some may find it beneficial to visit more often during times when problems such as allergy symptoms tend to be more severe (i.e., changing seasons), or during periods of increased physical or emotional stress.
 If you're booking sessions related to a chronic, specifically diagnosed health issue, we also recommend that you ask your doctor for input regarding the frequency of salt cave visits.
 Some guidelines can be found on our TREATMENTS page.

+Both salt caves in Minneapolis were created by the owners.
 The upstairs cave was hand-built by owners Scott and Jenni, as well as an amazing team of brilliant people.
-Formerly a chiropractic office, the space was substantially renovated to accommodate the six tons (12,000 pounds) of Himalayan crystal salts used on the walls and floor, as well as the highly specialized halogenerator, which was imported from Estonia.
+Formerly a chiropractic office, the space was substantially renovated to accommodate the six to seven tons (12,000-14,000 pounds in each cave) of Himalayan crystal salts used on the walls and floor, as well as the highly specialized halogenerator, which was imported from Estonia.
 Our downstairs cave opened in October 2014 featuring a completely redesigned cave by owners Scott and Jenni.
 A huge Himalayan salt wall glows with lighting behind with a beautiful wood design combined with salt.

 Can I buy salt at the Salt Cave?